mieweb/docs/content/features/document-management/scanning-and-indexing/batched-documents-printing-faxing-burning.md

 ![](./batched-documents-printing-faxing-burning.assets/4615062a62c5fb0e4fb45d0b4a2e9dfd.png)

 As soon as you click Batch it will change this word to remove.
 You can click remove to undo what you just did.
 Meaning, remove it from the batch.
-When you click Batch, it automatically puts it into the print/fax/burn batching.
+When you click Batch, it automatically puts it into the print/fax/burn/send batching.
 You can see this in your worklist summary at the very top of the {{% system-name %}} screen.
 It shows you how many items you have batched so far.
-This Batch summary remains there at the top until you print or fax the batch or remove all documents from the batch.
+This Batch summary remains there at the top until you print/fax/burn/send the batch or remove all documents from the batch.

 ![](./batched-documents-printing-faxing-burning.assets/606ae95ec43ea538af56727a00430b81.png)